fctr-id/okta-mcp-server/examples/iamse.md

+# MCP for Okta: Extending Your AI Strategy

 The [Okta MCP Server](https://github.com/fctr-id/okta-mcp-server) brings real-time, agentic capabilities to your Okta environment through the Model Context Protocol (MCP), perfectly complementing the [AI Agent for Okta](https://github.com/fctr-id/okta-ai-agent).

-Where the AI Agent delivers powerful analysis of data and complex query processing against synced information, the MCP Server provides immediate access to live Okta data through an agentic interface—giving you the best of both worlds: comprehensive analysis and up-to-the-second insights when you need them most.
+## Executive Summary

+The Okta MCP Server transforms how AI assistants interact with your Okta environment by providing a standardized protocol layer between AI models and Okta's APIs.
+This integration enables natural language control of identity operations, real-time data access, and multi-system workflows—all while maintaining enterprise-grade security controls.

+**Current capabilities** focus on read-only operations for users and groups, with rapid expansion planned for additional entities and operations in upcoming releases.

+> **CURRENT STATE HIGHLIGHT:** The Okta MCP Server is in active development (alpha), currently implementing read-only tools for users and groups, with rapid expansion planned.
+The current implementation prioritizes security and reliability while establishing the foundation for more advanced capabilities.

 ## What is the Model Context Protocol (MCP)?